micropython-IMU/micropython-fusion/README.md

 ## Fusion class

 The module supports this one class.
 A Fusion object needs to be periodically updated with data from the sensor.
-It provides yaw, pitch and roll values (in degrees) as properties.
-Note that if you use a 6 degrees of freedom (DOF) sensor, yaw will be invalid.
+It provides heading, pitch and roll values (in degrees) as properties.
+Note that if you use a 6 degrees of freedom (DOF) sensor, heading will be invalid.

 ### Methods